gehaxelt/PHP-Webopal/README.md

 ##2.Installation##

 - 1. Clone this repository into your webservers document root.
-- 2. Create the directories 'uploads' and 'downloads'.
+- 2. Create the directories 'tmp'.
-- 3. Make the dirs 'uploads' and 'downloads' writeable by the webserver
+- 3. Make the dir 'tmp' writeable by the webserver
 - 4. Rename config.example.php to config.php
 - 5. Edit config.php